 What is Market Supply Gap?

-Market Supply Gap is a feature made available to PropertyGuru agents via AgentNet, with the aim to provide insights on market opportunities.
+Market Supply Gap is a feature made available to PropertyGuru agents via AgentNet which aims to provide insights on market opportunities.

 With the search volume of property seekers on our web platform (known as ‘demand’), we match it against the quantity of listings that match this demand (known as ‘supply’).